 Even years after their internships, students stay in touch.
 Sue Yi, a 2008 intern, emailed us after she completed her BS at the University of Notre Dame in 2014.
 She was preparing to enter an MD/PhD program and wanted to let us know that her high school internship was, “…a great experience and really good to get started early.
 My experience in the Baliga lab is what inspired me to try research out in college and look where that has lead me!”

 Please view this 3-minute video for more information on SEE and our 8-week internship.

 Project Feed 1010 Ambassador Program In this internship, high school interns complete systems biology and sustainable agriculture research during the summer.
 They also design and implement a way to bring this learning back to their school and/or community center during the year.
-Please see the Project Feed 1010 Ambassador pages for more information and apply through our Careers page if interested.
+Please see the Project Feed 1010 Ambassador pages for more information.
+In January through mid-March of each year you will be able to apply through our Careers page if interested.

 STEAM Towards a Healthier World Course This 90-hour modified internship, will kick off our first cohort of Systems Medicine Ambassadors.
 Apply as a 10th or 11th grade student for an interactive experience that weaves art into systems medicine.
 Learn how systems medicine is integrating science and technology to optimize current health and future wellness for individuals and communities.
-Please see the Systems Medicine Education page for more information and apply through our Careers page if interested.
+Please see the Systems Medicine Education page for more information.
+In January through mid-March of each year you will be able to apply through our Careers page if interested.